bclover/real-world-functional-programming-book/gitbook/part5/composing_functions.md

 //   [ 'albus dumbledog', 'war dog', 7, 9, 'dawg' ] ]
 ```

 The `JSON.parse` function takes 1 parameter, a String, and will output the parsed JSON Object.
-It's not pure because it'll throw if the String fails to parse, but we'll handle that scenario in [Part 6: Algebriac Data Types](part6/README.md).
+It's not pure because it'll throw if the String fails to parse, but we'll handle that scenario in [Part 6: Algebraic Data Types](part6/README.md).

 ## List to People